 - Trading involves stress, both mentally and financially.
-Investing in a mutual fund does not involve much stress (buy it later “forget” it).
-Women are better investors than men simply because they buy and keep/”forget” their mutual funds.
+Investing in a mutual fund does not involve much stress (buy and “forget”).
+Women are better investors than men simply because they “forget” their mutual funds.
 Men have a stronger urge to outsmart the market by buying and selling, which usually fails.

-- Most traders take a lot of risk and just a few bad trades can ruin your finances (leverage often leads to ruin).
+- Most traders take a lot of risks and just a few bad trades can ruin your finances (leverage often leads to ruin).
 Traders underestimate the sequence risk of ruin.